Indicated a person from either Mazovia (Polish Mazowsze

 From Irish Ó Maol Dhomhnaigh

 From Irish Ó Manacháin

 "monk" and a diminutive suffix.

 .
-This was an occupational name for someone who chose the best fleeces to be made into wool.
+This was an occupational name for someone who kept fields clear of weeds.

-Denoted a person for whom this was a significant day, often the day they would pay their feudal service.
+Denoted a person for whom this was a significant day, often the day they would pay their feudal fees.

 .
 A famous bearer was the French impressionist painter Claude Monet (1840-1926).

 Nickname or occupational name for a person who worked for monks.
 This word is derived from Latin monachus